 ✔ Make your teeth as white as they once were by strengthening tooth enamel

 ✔ Help to maintain your smile after in-office whitening or the use of DIY whitening kits.

 X Cannot lighten your teeth beyond their natural shade (which is known as intrinsic whitening).

 Intrinsic whitening can only be achieved by systems that hold peroxide against the teeth for a prolonged period.

 Our selected brands base their products on one or more of the methods below.
 Understanding them will help you match the right product to your needs.
 If you love red wine, you will be focusing on stain removal.
 If your teeth have become discolored through thinning enamel, you will be on the hunt for an enamel strengthening version.

 3. Will whitening toothpaste damage my teeth?

 Despite being widely available, concerns regarding whitening toothpastes are legitimate.
 This is because the very abrasivity that removes stains can also erode tooth enamel causing teeth to look yellow.

-The best whitening toothpaste will maximise stain removal capabilities whilst minimising potential enamel damage.
+The best whitening toothpaste will maximize stain removal capabilities whilst minimizing potential enamel damage.
 Of course, all brands claim they have achieved this balance.
 But have they?
 We have worked hard to bring you a selection that do hit the sweet spot between efficiency and care.

 And for good measure, our selection includes whitening toothpastes that address other oral health needs like sensitivity, bleeding gums or the need to source ethical natural products.